|

 Light refreshments will be served.

-Readers are invited to attend one of these sessions – please make a note of the date.
-Thank you.
+Readers are invited to attend one of these sessions –

 Phase 2 - The Discernment of the Pastors

-The second session of the XVI Ordinary General Assembly of the Synod of Bishops, which revolves around synodality in the Catholic Church has now begun, taking place in Vatican City from Wednesday, October 2nd to Sunday, October 27th, 2024: For a Synodal Church: Communion, Participation, and Mission.
+The second session of the XVI Ordinary General Assembly of the Synod of Bishops, which revolves around synodality in the Catholic Church has now begun, taking place in Vatican City from Wednesday, October 2nd to Sunday, October 27th, 2024: For a Synodal Church: Communion, Participation, and Mission

 We are asked to pray for the progress of the Synod so here at St Aloysius' each Friday at 5.30 pm on 4th, 11th, 18th and 25th October Mass will be offered for this intention.